 A new client describes himself as a moderate investor with a long-term time horizon and agrees to open an account with a balanced portfolio allocation.
 Soon after the account is established, however, the client instructs you to invest the majority of his portfolio in penny stocks and other speculative investments.

-In many cases, a portfolio may not match the account's stated objectives for a particular reason for a short period of time.
+In many cases, a portfolio may not match the account’s stated objectives for a particular reason for a short period of time.
 For example, a balanced allocation moves to a more conservative or more liquid allocation pending a purchase of real estate.
 Again, even in these short-term instances, any discussion or investment decision that affects the portfolio should be documented to mitigate potential liability.
-If an account allocation deviates from the stated investment objectives beyond a short-term period, you should prepare new paperwork and have it signed by the client.
+If an account allocation deviates from the stated investment objectives beyond a short-term period, an update to the account’s suitability should be made immediately.

 You attempt to contact a client to recommend liquidating one of the client’s holdings.
 The client doesn’t respond to your repeated requests; as a result, the holding goes unsold.
 The position drops substantially, and the client submits a complaint to your broker/dealer.